thirdcaptain/holberton-system_engineering-devops/0x00-shell_basics/README.md

 	script executes "ls -la" command to display current directory contents, including hidden files (starting with .) using the long format.

 5-listfilesdigitonly
-	script executes "ls -na" command to Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)
+	script executes "ls -l -n -a" command to Display current directory contents in Long format with user and group IDs displayed numerically And hidden files (starting with .)

+6-firstdirectory
+	script executes "mkdir /tmp/holberton" command to create a directory named holberton in the /tmp/ directory.